Luxembourg is uniquely positioned to meet the needs of shipowners and shipping investors

 Luxembourg is a quality white-listed flag committed to high safety, security, environmental and crew welfare standards.
 Its global network of 400+ flag state inspectors in major ports around the world perform flag state inspections to monitor on-board regulatory compliance.

 Luxembourg’s modern fleet boasts one of the lowest detention rates and deficiency ratios among EU Member States.
-Luxembourg vessels are considered “Low Risk” by major MoUs and benefit from lower ship inspection priority and higher inspection intervals.
+Luxembourg vessels are considered “Low Risk” by the Paris MoU and benefits from lower ship inspection priority and higher inspection intervals.
 This mitigates the risk of important financial and commercial consequences which vessel detentions and serious deficiencies can occasion.

 Luxembourg is a politically stable jurisdiction with an international focus.
 The Luxembourg government is efficient and responsive with a proven track-record of promoting business-friendly policies to attract foreign investment.